Snapchat Cheating Signs: The Hidden Red Flags

 - Sunglasses (Mutual BFs): One of your Best Friends is also one of their Best Friends.

-If you and your partner have maintained a yellow heart, red heart, or pink hearts emoji for months — and that emoji suddenly disappears or downgrades — it means someone else has become the person they Snap the most.
+If you and your partner have maintained a yellow, red, or pink hearts emoji for months — and that emoji suddenly disappears or downgrades — it means someone else has become the person they Snap most.

 How Cheaters Manipulate the Best Friends List

-Some Snapchat-savvy cheaters are aware that emoji changes can give them away.
+Some Snapchat-savvy cheaters know that emoji changes can give them away.
 To counter this, they may:

 - Send you extra Snaps to artificially maintain the heart emoji while also Snapping their affair partner